 Adora/She-Ra is the big exception here, for not only does she have three different love interests across the original Filmation cartoon series from the 1980s and the 2018 Netflix cartoon, she’s also canonically bisexual.
 In the 1980s cartoon, Adora’s love interests are her friend, fellow rebel and crack archer Bow and the lightsabre wielding pirate and occasional rebel sympathiser Sea Hawk.

 As a kid, I always preferred Sea Hawk to Bow and my adult self feels the same.
 After all, Sea Hawk had a solar-powered pirate ship and a lightsabre and was simply very cool.
 Plus, Sea Hawk actually was in love with Adora, not She-Ra.
 Sea Hawk and Adora also kiss on screen, something that Adam and Teela still haven’t done.
-There’s even – which surprised the heck out of me, when I rewatched the cartoons as an adult – a hint that Adora and Sea Hawk are having sex – unless you believe that Sea Hawk bunks with his first mate Sven, whenever She-Ra is a guest aboard his pirate ship.
+There’s even – which surprised the heck out of me, when I rewatched the cartoons as an adult – a hint that Adora and Sea Hawk are having sex – unless you believe that Sea Hawk bunks with his first mate Sven, whenever Adora is a guest aboard his pirate ship.

 As for Bow, rewatching some episodes of the 1980s She-Ra cartoon as an adult, it seems to me as if Adora mainly views Bow as a good and dependable friend.
 There’s no real hint of any romantic relationship between them, though Bow does seem to have a crush on She-Ra.
 In fact, I always expected that Bow would end up with Glimmer eventually.
+Unless he turns out to be gay.

 The 2018 She-Ra and the Princesses of Power cartoon finally gave Adora a new love interest in the form of Catra, her former friend and comrade in the Evil Horde as well as successor as Force Captain.
 And yes, they do kiss on screen, which so shocked and confused a Republican politician that he named She-Ra and the Princesses of Power as one example of Disney trying to corrupt kids by showing them that LGBTQ people exist.
 The irony is of course that while Disney owns almost everything else in the universe, it does not actually own either He-Man or She-Ra.